FrizzyDev/PoEDBC/README.md

 ## Path of Exile poe.db Connector
 PoEDBC is a connector library to retrieve data from poe.db.
 By using JSoup, data from web pages on poe.db can be parsed into useable values for an application.
-Currently, nearly all data that is available for a map on poe.db can be retrieved via the parser.
+Currently, nearly all data that is available for a maps, uniques, and currency items on poe.db can be retrieved via the parser.

 ## Usage